ptashek/mb/CruiseControl_W124/README.md

 ### Speed sensor

-The current speed of the vehicle is fed to the control box by means of a hall sensor (A0075422917) mounted into the instrument cluster, just beside the spedometer.
+The current speed of the vehicle is fed to the control box by means of a hall sensor (A0075422917) mounted into the instrument cluster, just beside the speedometer.
 The speedometer has four magnets built in, which trigger the hall sensor whenever they pass nearby.
 The sensor is of a latching type, i.e. when turned on, it latches in the on state until a magnetic field of opposite direction is applied.
 In this configuration, there are two square wave pulses per each full revolution.
 The peak voltage of those pulses is battery voltage (VBatt).
 The pulses correspond to current speed in km/h at a ratio of 2:1, i.e. 10 pulses == 5km/h.
 This is the case both for units in mph and km/h, as the scaling for display is done through different gearing in the speedometer itself and does not affect this part.

 This also forces how speed calculation is done by the control box.
 With a non-latching sensor measuring the frequency and period between signal edges gives the best accuracy (the test bench version of this code uses this approach).
-With a latching sensor however, we have to fall back to counting the number of pulses in a fixed time window, which - at least when using the internal 32.768kHz ULP oscillator of the Atmega4809 as gate timer [1] - isn't very accurate, and requires filtering to smooth out the noise to where it does not affect controller performance.
+With a latching sensor however, we have to fall back to counting the number of pulses in a fixed time window, which - at least when using the internal 32.768kHz ULP oscillator of the ATMega4809 as gate timer [1] - isn't very accurate, and requires filtering to smooth out the noise to where it does not affect controller performance.

 ### Control box

 The control box is the heart of the system.
-The 14-pin version, there is also a coding plug or "reference resistor".
+The 14-pin version this project is concerned with has a secondary part referred to as "coding plug" or "reference resistor".
 The exact purpose of this element is not fully known, however - given these control boxes were used on a varied range of vehicles, not only from Mercedes-Benz - it most likely configures core parameters of the system: expected number of pulses per distance unit, tuning of the control loop etc. This theory is supported by another universal product from VDO the "compact tempostat", which uses DIP switches instead.

-There control box accepts several inputs:
+The control box accepts several inputs:

 - accel/decel/cancel/resume signal from the control stalk
 - "brakes applied" signal